 Samuel Haffey, M.Eng., PE

-Samuel (“Sam”) Haffey is an environmental and software engineer who brings two decades of experience in data management for physical and biological studies to our projects.
+Samuel (“Sam”) Haffey is an environmental and software engineer who brings 20 years of experience in data management for physical and biological studies to our projects.
 Sam delivers tremendous energy and vision to our team as a founding member of Four Peaks.
 Sam’s technical expertise is in development and management of environmental software systems.
 He has designed and developed systems that provide real-time data acquisition for monitoring performance standards, automation of quality control and compliance assessment logic, and online data visualization.
 These systems keep project teams informed and enable timely decision making for adaptive management strategies.

 Sam has a Bachelor of Science in Computer Science from Brown University and holds a Master of Engineering in Environmental Engineering from the Massachusetts Institute of Technology.
 He is a Professional Engineer licensed in Washington, Oregon, and New York.
 Sam lives in Seattle with his wife and two children where they enjoy city life and easy access to the Cascade Mountains and Olympic Peninsula.